-During his Amsterdam Fellowship in 2018, Senior Fellow Michail-Chrysovalantis Markodimitrakis took advantage of several opportunities to discuss with members of Dutch civil society about how they were tackling issues that challenged the integration of refugees and migrants.
+During his Amsterdam Fellowship in 2018, Senior Fellow Michail-Chrysovalantis Markodimitrakis took advantage of several opportunities to discuss how members of Dutch civil society were tackling challenges to the integration of refugees and migrants.
 Upon returning to his hometown of Heraklion, Crete, Michail wanted to take action and address some of the problems he noticed with refugees and migrants in Greece.

 Though Greek education is mandatory for refugee and migrant children up to the age of 18, there is no similar initiative from Greece nor the city of Heraklion to teach adults.

-“Migrant adults, being a dynamic part of Heraklion society, face urgent needs when it comes to learning the language in order to find employment, socialize and improve both their living and working conditions overall.”
+“Migrant adults, being a dynamic part of Heraklion society, face urgent needs when it comes to learning the language in order to find employment, socialize, and improve both their overall living and working conditions.”

-“Though I have made a call for volunteers, I am researching funding opportunities to partially fund the work I and my colleagues do.
+“Though I have made a call for volunteers, I am researching funding opportunities to partially fund the work my colleagues and I do.
 Additional grant funding would make a big difference in our work.”

-Since the initial phase of Agalide, Michail and Ermioni have expanded the project’s offerings to include evening classes in addition to morning classes.
+Since the initial phase of Agalide, Michail and Ermioni have expanded the project’s offerings to include evening classes in addition to the original morning classes.

 If you are interested in supporting Michail’s Action Project, please reach out to firstname.lastname@example.org to be connected.